desktop/desktop/CONTRIBUTING.md

 # Contributing to GitHub Desktop

-Please take some time out to read these resources before you start contributing changes to GitHub Desktop.
+Please take some time out to read these resources before you start contributing to GitHub Desktop.

 ## Setup

-You will need to install these tools:
+You will need to install these tools are installed on your machine:

  - [Nodejs](https://nodejs.org) - v7 is preferred as it's the version embedded into Electron
-    - **Windows developers**: *Make sure you allow the Node.js installer to add node to the PATH, it'll make life much easier for you.*
+    - **Windows developers**: *Make sure you allow the Node.js installer to add node to the PATH, it makes life much easier.*
  - Python 2.7 - [Windows](https://www.python.org/downloads/windows/), [macOS](https://www.python.org/downloads/mac-osx/)
     - **Windows developers**: *Let Python install into the default suggested path (`c:\Python27`), otherwise you'll have to configure node-gyp manually with